-A hallmark event was receiving my K01 NIH-NIA Career Development Award, to decipher the aging-driven decline of C. elegans spatial learning.
-I am also the recipient of the 2021 Willie Hobbs Moore Aspire, Advance and Achieve Award, UM Women in Science and Engineering (WISE), which recognizes individuals who have served as an outstanding formal or informal mentor to students, and I was one of the selected participants of the 2020 Interstellar Initiative, New York Academy of Sciences (NYAS) and the Japan Agency for Medical Research and Development (AMED).
+I am the recipient of a K01 NIH-NIA Career Development Award, to decipher the aging-driven decline of C. elegans spatial learning, and of the 2021 Willie Hobbs Moore Aspire, Advance and Achieve Award, UM Women in Science and Engineering (WISE), which recognizes individuals who have served as an outstanding formal or informal mentor to students.
+I was one of the selected participants of the 2020 Interstellar Initiative, sponsored by the New York Academy of Sciences (NYAS) and the Japan Agency for Medical Research and Development (AMED).